 How do I prepare for hiking in Japan?

-Besides proper clothes and shoes, you should also bring water, some snacks and a map.
-Most Japanese hikers also tie bear bells with their bags to make some noise and scare away wild animals.
+Besides proper clothes and shoes, you should also bring water, some snacks, and a map.
+Most Japanese hikers also tie bear bells to their bags to make some noise and scare away wild animals.
 Even though it’s not compulsory, some hikes might require you to leave your name and contact information for safety reasons.

 In a big city and it can be overwhelming to choose where to stay in Tokyo especially if you travel to the city for the first time.